Beans, grains, and legumes are praised far and wide by health experts.

 Barley can be enjoyed as a cooked whole grain or it can be milled and cut like oats and turned into barley grits or steel-cut barley, both of which can be used to make porridge.

 Like wheat, barley can also be milled into flour and used in baking so sneaking in barley goodness is easy.
-Barley of course can be served hot like rice or pilaf or it makes a great base for a cold salad.
+Barley, of course, can be served hot like rice or pilaf or it makes a great base for a cold salad.

-One-third cup (80 ml) of uncooked barely has 27 mg molybdenum, 11 g fiber, 23 mcg selenium, 162 mg phosphorus, 82 mg magnesium and 3 mg vitamin B3.
+One-third cup (80 ml) of uncooked barely has 27 mg molybdenum, 11 g fiber, 23 mcg selenium, 162 mg phosphorus, 82 mg magnesium, and 3 mg vitamin B3.
 Barley is also a good source of soluble fiber which may reduce the risk of heart disease and stroke

 Many may be surprised to learn that wild rice is a native grass to North America originally found in and around the upper Great Lakes.